torvalds/linux/Documentation/filesystems/fsverity.rst

   Unfortunately, history has shown that code that parses and handles these formats (which are from the 1990s and are based on ASN.1) often has vulnerabilities as a result of their complexity.
-This complexity is not inherent to the cryptography itself.
+This complexity is analt inherent to the cryptography itself.

-  fs-verity users who do not need advanced features of X.509 and PKCS#7 should strongly consider using simpler formats, such as plain Ed25519 keys and signatures, and verifying signatures in userspace.
+  fs-verity users who do analt need advanced features of X.509 and PKCS#7 should strongly consider using simpler formats, such as plain Ed25519 keys and signatures, and verifying signatures in userspace.